 • the (currently known and/or anticipated) consequences thereof;

 • the (proposed) solution;

 • the measures that have already been taken.

 8.1 The Processor will maintain appropriate technical and organizational measures to protect personal data, considering: the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, and the risks that are presented by the processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to the personal data transmitted, stored or otherwise processed.

 8.2 The Processor does not guarantee that the security measures are effective under all circumstances.

-Where a Data subject submits a request to the Processor to inspect, as stipulated by the GDPR, or to improve, add to, change or protect their personal data, as stipulated by the GDPR, the Processor will forward the request to the Controller and the request will then be dealt with by the Controller.
+Where a Data subject submits a lawful request to the Processor to inspect, or to improve, add to, change or protect their personal data, the Processor will forward the request to the Controller and the request will then be dealt with by the Controller.
 The Processor may notify the Data subject hereof.